matteo-liguori/EKF-Bike-Multibody-Sensor-Fusion-/README.md

 ## Recognition
 I am thrilled to announce that this project has been recognized and awarded the "Excellence in Education" Award by MathWorks.
 The award is designed to acknowledge unique and innovative educational projects that demonstrate a high level of creativity, vision, and in-depth understanding of MathWorks tools.

-This recognition validates our commitment to creating educational resources that provide significant value to learners and the broader education community.
-We are honored to receive this award and look forward to continuing our efforts in enhancing education through innovation.
+I am honored to receive this award and look forward to continuing our efforts in enhancing education through innovation.

 This project is now also on the MathWorks github repository, links below.
 For more details about the award and MathWorks' educational programs, please visit their project page and program page.